hanweikung/face_anon_simple/README.md

 generator = torch.manual_seed(1)
 ```

+### Anonymize images with a single aligned face

-3. Create an anonymized version of an image if the image contains a single face and that face has already been aligned similarly to those in the [FFHQ](https://github.com/NVlabs/ffhq-dataset) or [CelebA-HQ](https://github.com/tkarras/progressive_growing_of_gans) datasets.
+Create an anonymized version of an image if the image contains a single face and that face has already been aligned similarly to those in the [FFHQ](https://github.com/NVlabs/ffhq-dataset) or [CelebA-HQ](https://github.com/tkarras/progressive_growing_of_gans) datasets.

 ```python
 # get an input image for anonymization